ABOVE: the final slide in my introduction to MMT presentation. Aside from the tweet, all photos come from my presentation.

 Copy edited by Ben Szioli

 Almost all of us are convinced that the federal government sees (and must manage) money, budgets, and finances in the same way that we do.
-But it doesn’t.
+It doesn’t.
 Not by a long shot.
 In fact, it’s downright Opposite World.

 Why is this the case?
 Because we don’t create money – the federal government does.
 We use its money.
 This is the case for you and me, our families and businesses, and even the towns, cities, and states we live in – we are all currency users.
 The federal government (of countries with sovereign fiat currencies, such as the United States, the UK, Canada, Australia, and Japan) however, is the one and only creator of currency – it is the monopoly currency issuer.